TGAC/grassroots-user-docs/services/field_trial/index.md

 To add a Study to the system you need to define both the Field Trial that it is part of and the Location where it took place.

 For each Study, you can specify the set of phenotypes that will be measured and these are called **Measured Variables**.
-Each of these consist of unique "triples" (three distinct pieces of information) that define:
+Each of these consist of unique *triples* (three distinct pieces of information) that define:

  1. A phenotype
  2. How it has been measured